syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ## Animation

-You can apply animation for the [`MapLine`] using the [`MapLineLayer.animation`] property and able to customise the animation flow, curve and duration.
+You can apply animation for the [`MapLine`] using the [`MapLineLayer.animation`] property and able to customize the animation flow, curve and duration.

 {% tabs %}
 {% highlight Dart %}